How to improve your credit score

 Not only is it important to know what your credit score is, it’s also vital that you regularly check exactly what’s on your report.
 Inaccuracies can occur, but you won’t be able to have them corrected if you don’t know they’re there.

-In Australia, there are three credit reporting bureaus – Equifax, Experian, and Illion – and they are all legally required to provide you with free access to your credit report once every twelve months.
+In Australia, there are three major credit reporting bureaus – Equifax, Experian, and Illion – and they are all legally required to provide you with free access to your credit report at least once every twelve months.
 By taking advantage of this entitlement, you can check for any discrepancies (such as on-time payments misreported as being late) and contact the respective credit bureau immediately to correct the error.

 If you don’t make the effort to review your credit report and dispute any discrepancies that may occur, you could be doing your credit score a disservice and in turn be missing out on competitive credit products that you might otherwise be offered.